greenwyrt/plover2CAT/docs/howto/insertnorm.md

 The keys `Enter`/`Return` cannot be used to create a new paragraph.
 Use `Split Paragraph` if necessary.

-`Backspace` will remove the character before the cursor, but only if the cursor is not at the start of the paragraph.
-In other words, `Backspace` cannot be used to combine paragraphs.
-Use `Merge Paragraphs` if necessary.
+`Backspace` will remove the character before the cursor, but only if the cursor is not at the start of the paragraph. `Backspace` will merge the present paragraph with the preceding one if at the start of the paragraph.

 ## Insert Normal Text